Internal Gear Hub Theory

 Compound planetary gearing

 A planetary system may have stepped (compound) planet gears.
 A compound planet gear is two or more gears, side by side on the same axle, made in one piece so they turn at the same speed.
 Each section has a different number of teeth.
 One set of teeth engages the hub's ring gear and a sun gear.
 A different sun gear engages each additional section of the planet gears.
 Locking one or another sun gear to the axle achieves different ratios, possibly including ratios outside the range achievable with simple planetary gearing.
 Most hubs with compound planet gears have a "neutral" position when between gears, as it is not possible for two sun gears to be locked to the axle at once.
-This issue is difficult to avoid when the same gear train is used for both increase and decrease ratios, as the sun gears cannot freewheel in either direction: there would have to be a separate, retractible pawl for each direction of rotation..
+This issue is difficult to avoid when the same gear train is used for both increase and decrease ratios, as the sun gears cannot freewheel in either direction: there would have to be separate, retractible pawls for each direction of rotation..

 A stepped planet gear